A model for structured information representation in neural networks: Details of neural network model

-\paragraph{General network architecture:}
+\paragraph{General network architecture}

 The network consists of one content space $\C$ as well as one or several variable spaces $\V, \U, \dots$ for variables $v, u, \dots$.
-Each neural space consists of a pool of excitatory and a pool of inhibitory neurons (ratio: 4:1; the number of excitatory neurons is $N = 1000$ for the content space and $N = 2000$ for all neural spaces in our simulations).
-Within each neural space, neurons are connected by sparse recurrent connections with $p = 0.1$ (i.e., for each pair of neurons, a connection between them is established with probability $p$).
+Each neural space consists of a pool of excitatory and a pool of inhibitory neurons (ratio: 4:1; the number of excitatory neurons is $N = 1000$ for the content space and $N = 2000$ for all variable spaces in our simulations).
+Excitatory and inhibitory neurons are sparsely interconnected (see below).
+Within each neural space, excitatory neurons are connected by sparse recurrent connections with $p = 0.1$ (i.e., for each pair of neurons, a connection between them is established with probability $p$, independently of all other pairs).
 Excitatory neurons in each variable space receive sparse excitatory connections ($p = 0.1$) from the excitatory neurons in the content space $\C$ and vice versa.
-Since the connections are drawn at random for both connections, they are generally asymmetric.
+Since the connections are drawn at random, they are generally asymmetric.
 Neurons in $\C$ additionally receive input from an input population ($N_{\text{in}} = 200$ in our simulations).
-Network dynamics were simulated using NEST \cite{gewaltig2007nest,eppler2008pynest} with a time step of $\Delta t = 0.1$ ms.